 [Proposed edit]

 The members of the Faculty Executive Committee not elected at-large shall serve two-year terms, staggered so that half of them shall be elected each year.
+The College Faculty Presidents/Chairs and the Library Faculty President will have one-year terms on the Faculty Executive Committee.

 Section 4: Alternate